 In general, states have frowned on insurers that have attempted to completely avoid doing business in certain communities.
 This has been the case even when racial or ethnic factors have been absent from the conversation.
 For an example, consider property insurers that have been spooked by natural disasters in coastal areas, such as parts of Florida.
-Many of those insurers have learned that if they don't want to provide coverage at all for properties in certain high-risk neighborhoods, they must take the same position toward the rest of the state and will be required to exit the entire market.
+Many of those insurers have learned that if they don't want to provide coverage at all for properties in certain high-risk neighborhoods, they must take the same position toward the rest of the state and will be required to exit the entire market if they don't want to serve a particular area.